ilpropheta/ilpropheta.github.io/README.md

 <img src="/pics/coding-gym.png" alt="Modena Coding Gym" width="650"/>
 <br/>

 In **2016** I created [Coding Gym](http://coding-gym.org), a monthly programming lab format developed to practice programming and soft-skills.
+If you want to know more about the story of Coding Gym, please check out [this page](https://coding-gym.org/story/).

-When people ask me "what is Coding Gym?", I'm used to answer "at Coding Gym, we practice expressing ourselves through programming and collaboration".
+When people ask me "what is Coding Gym?", I usually answer "at Coding Gym, we practice expressing ourselves through programming and collaboration".

 People who has attended Coding Gym for some years tell that Coding Gym is a friendly environment to: